 “I am going to die.
 I am not ready for this…please please, I can’t die now”. repeating over and over to myself.
 Of course in those initial moments, fear took over and I was overcome with grief and despair only able to see my impending doom.

 I had family and friends surround me with love and it was STRONG!
 I am truly blessed to have the people I do in my life.
 They all offered a shoulder to cry on, an ear to listen, and advise based on what they themselves had experienced.
 I often found it hard to take advise from those who didn’t “really” know what I was going through.
 We all have had someone close to us with some sort of cancer…. but it is totally different having cancer yourself.

 Chemotherapy is the only treatment for breast cancer.

 It is best to evaluate all your options.
 I was faced with two different doctors who offered two different treatment plans.
 Make sure to use your resources and educate yourself.

 Ultimately I had the lump removed and one lymph node removed which was “feeding” the tumor.
 I also did four weeks of radiation.
 For those of you who are unsure what radiation is; think of a microwave and how it cooks from the inside out.; that is what radiation is like.
-During the process you really don’t feel anything, but is follows with a tremendous amount of pain.
+During the process, you really don’t feel anything, but it’s followed by a tremendous amount of pain.
 I would put ice packs on my entire right breast where the radiation had been administered.
 During showers the pain was excruciating.
-It was like putting cold water on a third degree burn.
+It was like putting cold water on a third-degree burn.
 My entire breast turned black and the nipple swelled to a painful size along with being bright cherry red.
 Thank goodness this only lasts four weeks.